 I'm the Commonwealth's Attorney for the City of Richmond, Virginia.
 I was elected in November 2019 and sworn into office in January 2020, just a few months before the Covid-19 pandemic began.

-I was born in Fort Carson, Colorado, but following my parents' active duty service, I grew up as the oldest of four children in Connecticut.
+I was born in Colorado Springs, Colorado, but following my parents' active duty U.S .
+Army service, I grew up as the oldest of four children in Connecticut.
 I graduated from Brown University, worked in Boston for a few years, and then attended the University of Virginia School of Law.
-I met my husband, Donald, while we both were in law school, and we have three beautiful children.
-After graduation, I worked for a civil law firm in Atlanta and then re-located to Richmond, where I worked for another private firm before joining the Richmond Commonwealth's Attorney's Office.
+I had thought about becoming a public school teacher, like my mother, but I decided that I could also help people by becoming a lawyer.
+I met my husband, Donald, while we both were in law school, and we have three adult children.
+After graduation, I worked for civil law firms in Atlanta and in Richmond before joining the Richmond Commonwealth's Attorney's Office.